 Table of Contents

 Wireshark is a network packet analyzer.
 A network packet analyzer will try to capture network packets and tries to display that packet data as detailed as possible.

-You could think of a network packet analyzer as a measuring device used to examine what’s going on inside a network cable, just like a voltmeter is used by an electrician to examine what’s going on inside an electric cable (but at a higher level, of course).
+You could think of a network packet analyzer as a measuring device for examining what’s happening inside a network cable, just like an electrician uses a voltmeter for examining what’s happening inside an electric cable (but at a higher level, of course).

 In the past, such tools were either very expensive, proprietary, or both.
 However, with the advent of Wireshark, that has changed.
 Wireshark is available for free, is open source, and is one of the best packet analyzers available today.